jingyang-zhou/jingyang-zhou.github.io/neuroscience.md

 ## Delayed normalization model captures disparate nonlinear neural dynamics measured with different techniques in macaque and human V1

 * Voltage-sensitive dye imaging (VSDI) is a powerful method for measuring neural population responses from the cortex of awake, behaving, subjects.
-Here we used VSDI to measure the dynamics of neural population responses in macaque V1 to visual stimuli with a wide range of time courses.
+We used VSDI to measure the dynamics of neural population responses in macaque V1 to visual stimuli with a wide range of time courses.
+We built a simple yet flexible delayed normalization model to capture the dynamics of all these measurements.

-* We found that beyond clear nonlinearities for briefly presented visual stimuli, stimulus-evoked VSDI responses are near additive in time.
-These results are qualitatively different from neural dynamics to similar stimuli previously measured in human visual cortex using fMRI and electrocorticography (ECoG), which show strong sub-additivity in time.
+* We found that beyond clear nonlinearities for briefly presented visual stimuli, stimulus-evoked VSDI responses are near additive in time, which qualitatively differs from neural dynamics previously measured in human visual cortex using fMRI and electrocorticography (ECoG), which show strong sub-additivity in time.

 * To test whether this discrepancy is specific to VSDI, a signal dominated by subthreshold neural activity, we repeated our measurements using a genetically encoded calcium indicator (GCaMP), a signal dominated by spiking activity.
 We found that GCaMP signals in macaque V1 are also near additive.

-* We show that a simple yet flexible delayed normalization model can capture the dynamics of all of these measurements, suggesting that dynamic gain-control is an important mechanism contributing to neural processing in the brain.

 ## Predicting neuronal dynamics with a delayed gain control model

+* Visual neurons respond to static images with specific dynamics: neuronal responses sum sub-additively over time, reduce in amplitude with repeated or sustained stimuli (neuronal adaptation), and are slower at low stimulus contrast.

+* We propose a simple delayed normalization model that predicts these seemingly disparate response patterns observed in a diverse set of measurements–intracranial electrodes in patients, fMRI, and macaque single unit spiking.

+* Fitting the model to intracranial EEG data uncovers two regularities across human visual field maps: estimated linear filters (temporal receptive fields) systematically differ across and within visual field maps, and later areas exhibit more rapid and substantial gain control.
+The model is further generalizable to account for dynamics of contrast-dependent spike rates in macaque V1, and amplitudes of fMRI BOLD in human V1.

 ## Systematic changes in temporal summation across human visual cortex